 We moved to what the locals called Veg after my father went from small town bartender, to small town pawn shop operator, and specialized in selling the cheapest cigarettes in town.
 We lived in what was no less than a mansion compared to the one room shack the four of us were crammed into back in Two Hills and once again, I had my own room.
 I actually had my own floor, as my bedroom was in the partially finished basement.
 It was an older home, but was well kept.
 At the bottom of the wooden staircase sat a washer and dryer, and on the opposite side of the basement was my bedroom.
 With no central heating downstairs, my room had its own little gas heater and above my bed was a small rectangular window that looked out onto the backyard.
 I always did my best to keep my feet inside the square black and white tiles of my bedroom floor and the walls were painted gray.
 The area between the washer and dryer and the door to my bedroom was carpeted with gray indoor / outdoor carpeting, but the walls were still concrete, which made the place feel chilly most of the time.

-Christmas Eve that year was especially exciting, as not only we were in a new house, it felt like the family was in our first real home since Dawson City, Yukon in 76′ – the site of my mother and father’s second of four separations, before finally divorcing in 1992.
-The one room shoebox we reunited in following my parents’ second separation was a transitory domicile at best, and was the smallest place we ever lived in as a family.
+Christmas Eve that year was especially exciting, as not only we were in a new house, it felt like the family was in our first real home since Dawson City, Yukon – the site of my mother and father’s second of four separations, before finally divorcing after nearly 25 years of volatility.
+The one room shoe box we reunited in following my parents’ second separation was a transitory domicile at best, and was the smallest place we ever lived in as a family.
 Now we all enjoyed the luxury of our own rooms, a big living room with a fire place, a large bay window looking out over our street, a good-sized garage, and a nice backyard.
 We even had a dining room, which I believe was a family first.
 We were happy and while in the midst of the rush that always came with yet another move to a new home, all of us basked in the artistic possibilities of our latest canvas of life.

 My father eventually fell asleep in front of the television.
 Not long after, I quietly said good night and made my way down to the basement.
 This was the first in a series of rooms that also offered me an entire floor of my own, culminating ten years later in a two room loft just before leaving home.
 I became quite partial to feeling like somewhat of a separate entity from that of my own family.
 In some ways, I felt as though I was forever the lone spectator in an empty Victorian theatre, watching my family’s tragic comedy unfold.
 This particular house was the first step towards such a feeling and as I closed the door to my bedroom and turned up the gas heater, all I could think about was waking up the next morning.
 My parents only put out a small handful of the gifts before Christmas Day.
 The night before, as we slept contentedly in our rooms, my mother and father quietly brought out all the presents.